SundaysTechLab/ai-chatbot/README.md

-# AI-Based Chatbot for Customer Service
+# AI-Based Chatbot for Customer Support

 This project implements an AI-based chatbot for customer service using Node.js, Express, and various AI techniques.